JaredR33/EDA/README.md

 ![salarios-graph](utils/porcentaje_evolucion.png)

 + Yes, regardless of their country of origin, the gender pay gap persists among immigrants in Spain.
+The next graph shows the difference in percentage comparing male and female salaries

 ![brecha-genero](utils/Brecha%20genero.png)